arsummers/kid-chart/README.md

 9/14: Computer is having trouble opening files with code.
 Might need to create a primary key section for rules instances, even though I really don't want to.
 Why does it work in the admin panel but not via templates?

 9/15: Success URL works!
 Next up is trying to get a button to add a rule from the kid detail template.

+9/16: Next steps: button to delete a rule instance (this might cause problems), display all elements for rules under the rule on the kid's page,then ability to have rule manipulate kid's points when marked complete